manitoug/website/content/tech/pymapreduce.md

 ## Course of Action

+The following figure illustrates the supervision program for our Python implementation of the MapReduce process, specifically focusing on the role of the master node (PC Maître) which orchestrates the overall execution.
+The supervision program, named master.py, is divided into several key components and stages/

-The program structure consists of a main file on the host computer controling the global workflow through a simple task list
+The program structure consists of a main file on the host computer coordinating the cleaning, deployment, and execution of tasks across the distributed machines:

 ![fig. 1: supervision program](/images/supervision.png "Supervision Program")